CGJennings/se3docs/docs/dm-diy-prefab.md

 # Create new prefab game component types

 A prefab component is a type of DIY component that requires almost no code to create.
-A prefab component includes a card design graphic (template), an optional title, an optional portrait (user-selected image), an optional title, and an optional markup box for rules or other content.
+A prefab component includes a card design graphic (template), an optional portrait (user-selected image), an optional title, and an optional markup box for rules or other content.
 The back face can either be a plain card design graphic or it can be identical to the front face.
 (If the base design does not meet your needs, it can be [changed and extended](#customizing-and-extending-prefab-designs).)

 ## DIY script